-The difference between final budget and final actual numbers of \$1,940,005 consisted of unobligated capital appropriations and encumbrances continued from fiscal 2021.
+The difference between final budget and final actual numbers consisted of unobligated capital appropriations and encumbrances continued from fiscal 2022.

-- Property tax current levy collection rate was 99.5%.
-The current year mill rate was 27.8685 compared to 27.4616 for the prior fiscal year.
-The Grand List increased 1.037%. - Property Tax exceeded budget by approximately \$122,5631 due to greater than anticipated collection of supplemental motor vehicle revenue in addition to a few delinquent accounts collected. - Charges for Services were greater than budgeted by \$748,903.
-Major drivers were Town Clerk revenue over by \$748,903 primarily due to increase in conveyance fees collected.
-Other main areas of favorable revenue were: Building Department Permits \$234,351, Environmental Health \$50,580 favorable due to an increase in permit fee collections, Finance department revenue \$30,257 due to better than anticipated investment income, Park and Recreations swimming fees \$36,876 were better than anticipated, while some less than favorable revenue areas were Paramedic Services \$57,340, Fire department revenue fell short of anticipated by \$5,933 and Assessor fees fell short of anticipated by \$2,045.
-Board of Education Federal and State Grants were favorable by \$155,636 due to continued support for COVID relief.
+- Property tax current levy collection rate was 99.0%.
+The current year mill rate was 28.2031 compared to 27.8685 for the prior fiscal year.
+The Grand List increased 1.45%. - Property Tax was unfavorable to budget by approximately \$395,342 due to slower than anticipated collection of delinquent accounts. - Charges for Services were greater than budgeted by \$822,197.
+Major drivers were Building revenue over by \$454,146 primarily due to increase in building permits.
+Other main areas of favorable revenue were: Town Clerk \$29,454 with the collection of conveyance fees, Environmental Health \$32,288 favorable due to an increase in permit fee collections, Finance department revenue \$47,704 due to better than anticipated investment income, Other Police Revenue with better than anticipated Judicial Branch revenue followed by an favorable collection for police reports fees, while some less than favorable revenue areas were Swimming Fees collection fell short of budget \$9,054, Fire department revenue fell short of anticipated by \$7,443 and Environmental Affairs fell short of anticipated by \$7,196 with fewer than anticipated applications, in addition, other unfavorable collections were with the Senior Center and Paramedic Services with \$5,066 and \$4,407 short of anticipated respectively.
+Board of Education Federal and State Grants were favorable by \$105,538 due to continued support for COVID relief and other grants.

-Major expense factors included:
+Major expenditures factors included:

-- Actual expenditures were less than budget by \$2,513,891. - Per Charter, a supplemental appropriation of 1% of the annual town budget can be set aside as a reserve for unbudgeted expense.
-During fiscal year 2022, \$1,275,137 in additional appropriations was set in the budget. \$230,000 was approved to be transferred to the Board of Education to cover the cost of an elevator replacement at the High School.
-Remaining balance of \$1,072,137 contributed to the overall expenditure savings. - Capital Outlay was favorable by \$1,421,826 offset by over budget on debt service \$30,095 due to interest paid. \$1,598,359 savings are restricted in the Fund Balance for future operating capital needs.
+- Actual expenditures were less than budget by \$2,752,501. - Per Charter, a supplemental appropriation of 1% of the annual town budget can be set aside as a reserve for unbudgeted expense.
+During fiscal year 2023, \$1,296,464 in additional appropriations was set in the budget contributing to the overall expenditure savings.